doersino/tweakpane-plugin-infodump/README.md

   $ npm run assets
   ```

-  Then upload the resulting ZIP file to GitHub.
+  Then `git push` the current state of the code, upload the resulting ZIP file to GitHub (create a release with tag etc., name like "v4.0.0"), and don't forget to run `npm publish`.

 ### File structure